 The creation of “Southern space cadet” comes from a collection of several running jokes.

 The first part is easy to explain.
 I was born and raised in the Southern US.
 My mum’s family goes back some generations.
-While I show little to no of the “stereotypes,” my family’s paternal side is the polar opposite of the southern.
+While I show little to no evidence of the “stereotypes,” my family’s paternal side is the polar opposite of the Southern.
 I have come to realize that the label isn’t going anywhere.
-I have ambivalence about it but decided to accept it.
+I have ambivalence about it, but I decided to accept it.
 Besides, Dolly Parton is a queen.
-Southern literature is excellent, and shrimp po’boys are fantastic.
 My birthplace, New Orleans, is one of the best cities in the world.
 OR I just wanted an adjective that started with an S to go with “space cadet.”
 I don’t identify as being from anywhere.

 The second element of the “space cadet” factor is that I suffer from Attention Deficit Hyperactivity Disorder, aka ADHD.
 I was diagnosed when I was a teenager.
-I struggle when focusing on some tasks and give the impression that I’m pretty absent-minded.
+I struggle when focusing on some tasks, and give the impression that I’m pretty absent-minded.
 It is my blessing and curse in every single aspect of my life.
-My travel experiences are not excluded from it either.
-I feel like my ADHD helps me see a bigger picture of the destinations that I visit and blends my love for travel, geopolitics, and global affairs.
+My travel experiences are not excluded either.
+I feel like my ADHD helps me see a bigger picture of the destinations that I visit and blends my passion for travel, geopolitics, and global issues.